Release Notes for the Service Bus April 2014 Release

 These release notes will be updated periodically.

-For information about Windows Azure Service Bus pricing, see the Service Bus Pricing FAQ topic.
+For information about Microsoft Azure Service Bus pricing, see the Service Bus Pricing FAQ topic.

 Before running Service Bus applications, you must create one or more service namespaces.
 To create and manage your service namespaces, log on to the Azure Management portal, and click Service Bus.
 For more information, see How To: Create or Modify a Service Bus Service Namespace.